mar3kk/android-provisioning-onboard-app/README.md

 # Constrained device provisioning

   To be done...

+# Contributing
+If you have a contribution to make please follow the processes laid out in [contributor guide](CONTRIBUTING.md).

 # License
  Copyright (c) 2016, Imagination Technologies Limited and/or its affiliated group companies.